redpanda-data/api-docs/cloud-controlplane/x-topics/quickstart.md

 # Redpanda Cloud Control Plane API Quickstart

 The following steps describe how to authenticate with the Control API and create a new Redpanda cluster.
-For more information on the Control Plane API, see the Redpanda Cloud API Overview.
+For more information on the Control Plane API, see the Cloud API Overview.

 > **Note:** Redpanda Cloud uses a control plane and data plane architecture.
 To see the available endpoints for managing resources within your clusters, such as topics, users, access control lists (ACLs), and connectors, see the Data Plane API Reference.